Skip to content

 • Express written consent: A customer agrees to receive texts for a specific purpose when they provide their mobile number.
 You can record consent via phone call, direct text, web form, or even a piece of paper.

 • SHAFT regulations: SHAFT stands for ‘Sex, Hate, Alcohol, Firearms, and Tobacco/Vaping.’
 These are highly regulated SMS categories — any message pertaining to them requires a shortcode.
-With OpenPhone, you can’t send messages promoting SHAFT content.
+With Quo (formerly OpenPhone), you can’t send messages promoting SHAFT content.

 • 10DLC: This stands for 10-digit long code, which allows you to send messages with better deliverability and compliance.
-We wrote a full guide to A2P 10DLC compliance here, but if you just want the SparkNotes, it uses virtual local numbers to connect with individual recipients.
+We wrote a full guide to A2P 10DLC compliance, but if you just want the SparkNotes, it uses virtual local numbers to connect with individual recipients.

 • Campaign: A group of business messages designed to reach a specific goal.
 For SMS marketing, this could be something like customer satisfaction surveys.

-• Call to action (CTA): A section on 10DLC registration where you describe how customers opt in to messaging campaigns.
-For promotional messages, this could be something like, ‘customers check a box on a web form after entering their number to receive texts.’
+• Call to action (CTA): A section of 10DLC registration where you describe how customers opt in to messaging campaigns.
+For promotional messages, this could be something like, ‘Customers check a box on a web form after entering their number to receive texts.’

 • TCR: This stands for The Campaign Registry, which is the organization responsible for authorizing 10DLC campaigns.
-OpenPhone can help you navigate this process and ensure deliverability in the US and Canada.
+Quo can help you navigate this process and ensure deliverability in the US and Canada.

-How to prove SMS opt-in for A2P 10DLC registration
+How to prove SMS consent opt-in for A2P 10DLC registration

 • Verbal consent: Exactly what it sounds like.
-If you record calls for compliance reasons or are having an in-person conversation with a customer, you can ask them to confirm their consent to receive SMS messages.
+If you record calls for compliance reasons, you can ask them to confirm their consent to receive SMS messages.

 • Text: Customers initiate the first text to your business, sometimes with an SMS keyword (which we’ll cover later).
 Just keep in mind all future messages must stay on topic.
-If contacts request a quote, for example, you can’t start sending marketing messages without consent.
+If your contact requests a quote, for example, you can’t start sending marketing messages without consent.

-• Web form: A web form prompts users to enter their mobile phone number and opt into text messages.
-Keep in mind the checkbox for opting in must be selectable by the user and should not be preselected.
+• Web form: A web form prompts users to enter their mobile phone number and opt in to text messages.
+Keep in mind that the checkbox for opting in must be selectable by the user and should not be preselected.

 • QR code: You can use a QR code to send customers to a form where they opt in to your marketing list.
 This is best paired with double-opt-in.*

-*OpenPhone does not support mass texting marketing lists and does not have an option for using a QR code to show a contact has opted-in to your text messages.
+*OpenPhone does not support mass texting marketing lists and does not have an option for using a QR code to show that a contact has opted in to your text messages.

 Not following these legal requirements could mean losing your privileges to send SMS in the future.